-The beloved poet Mary Oliver died at her home on Thursday.
-She was 83.
+The beloved poet Mary Oliver died at her home on January 17, 2019 at the age of 83.
 Oliver was known for her poems that contemplate the relationship between nature and spirituality.
 In this Lion’s Roar archive article, Rick Bass looks at Oliver’s poem “The Summer Day,” which asks, “What is it you plan to do with your one wild and precious life?”

 The Summer Day

 Who made the world?

 Who made the swan, and the black bear?

 this grasshopper, I mean—

 the one who has flung herself out of the grass,

 the one who is eating sugar out of my hand,

 who is moving her jaws back and forth instead of up and down—